Menthalion/FateProvidence/README.md

 ### Scores

-The basis of F&P is a list of 10 skills, which cover all possible actions in a flexible and proactive way.
+The basis of F&P is a list of 10 skills, which should cover all possible actions.
 Their starting scores are identical to Fate Condensed:

 - one great/+4 skill
 - two good/+3 skills